tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 Tutorial 3: Incorporating Spatial Coherence
 ===========================================

-One of the main goals of GeoNAT that should make it stand out from other timeseries analysis software/routines is its ability to use spatial coherence as an additional source of information and constrain.
+One of the main goals of disstans that should make it stand out from other timeseries analysis software/routines is its ability to use spatial coherence as an additional source of information and constrain.
 In general, signals like earthquakes, slip events, or seasonal signals are spatially correlated, as the process have the same sources but affect multiple